 - 1. Be a graduate of an accredited high school or have attained the GED. - 2.
 Be at least 18 years of age. - 3.
-Test into college level reading and writing using COMPASS/ASSET or ACT composite. - 4.
+Test into college level reading and writing. - 4.
 Submit the results of a fingerprint background check after admission into the program.